Contact Us

 A third method is to use a shaper with a single point cutter to cut/generate the teth.
 At its simplest this is like using a single point cutter as in method one above. specialist gear shapers move the cutter as the gear blank is rotated to generate a correct involute.

 The way I chose to do it is a mixture of method one and two.
-A cutter is made that looks a bit like a hob bit without the helical teth that require constant rotation of the gear blank.
+A cutter is made that looks a bit like a hob bit without the helical teeth that require constant rotation of the gear blank.
 The teeth (or gaps) are cut one at a time with an indexing device of some form.
 One advantage of this method is that, while the hob has to be carefully made, it does not have to be the exact shape of the gap between teeth.
 Instead it is a rack form an the gaps each side of the current gap are modified as the current gap is being cut.
-Better still, a single cutter can be used for any size gear of a given pitch and pressure angle.
+Better still, a single cutter can be used for gear cutting of any size gear of a given pitch and pressure angle.

 The links at the side will give you more details.
 If you find any errors please tell me so that I can fix them